-Do you travel with your dog?
+Do you enjoy traveling with your dog like we do?

-I found this adorable and easy project at Pretty Fluffy.
+We found this adorable and easy project at Pretty Fluffy.
 You can check out Sarah’s other projects, too!

 No Sew DIY Dog Blanket for Couch or Car